Mastias123/Scrabble/README.md

 ## To run this program run the following commands

 **Run Project:**
+Run the following command in the root directory:

 dotnet run --project ./ScrabbleTemplate/ScrabbleTemplate/

 ##  Steps we have completed